Bruce Garcia, CEO

 “He rises by lifting others.” – Robert G. Ingersoll

 Megan joined JCEO in January of 2016.
-As Development Specialist, she is responsible for spreading the message of JCEO through printed and online pieces, researching funding opportunities, and connecting with donors.
+As Development Director, she is responsible for spreading the message of JCEO through printed and online pieces, researching funding opportunities, and connecting with donors.
 Megan oversees the annual golf tournament and golf ball drop, as well as The Backpack Program that provides food for children in Plattsburgh.
-Megan graduated from Binghamton University in 2015 with a Bachelors of Arts degree in Psychology and a minor in Education.
+Megan also works closely with JCEO’s Community Action Angels.
+She graduated from Binghamton University in 2015 with a Bachelors of Arts degree in Psychology and a minor in Education.
+Megan is involved in the Adirondack Young Professionals and is an active board member of the Plattsburgh Rotary Club.